 ▪ The Turkish Touring and Automobile Club (Türkiye Turing ve Otomobil Kurumu) 1.
 Sanayi Sitesi Yani, 4.Levent, Istanbul, Tel: (212) 2828140, or to The General Directorate of Customs (Gümrükler Genel Müdürlügü), Ulus Ankara Tel: (312) 3103880, 3103818, Fax: (312) 3111346, before the end of the period declared.

 In Case of Accident: The accident should be reported to the police.
 That report has to be certified by the nearest local authority.
 The owner should apply to the customs authority with his passport and report.

 If the vehicle can be repaired, it is necessary to inform the customs authority first and take the vehicle to a garage.
 If the vehicle is not repairable and if the owner wishes to leave the country without his vehicle, he has to deliver it to the nearest customs office, and the registration of his vehicle on his passport will be cancelled.
-(Only after the cancellation can the owner of the vehicle leave the country.)

 ▪ Monday-Friday (8:30-12:30), (13:30-17:30).